Tensor network formulation of symmetry protected topological phases in mixed states: Introduction

-The issue is partly because the notion of an energy gap is missing when defining phases of non-thermal mixed states.
+We here focus on the non-thermal mixed states with short-range correlation.
+The issue of defining SPT phases in these states is partly because the notion of an energy gap is missing.
 The energy gap is central for establishing equivalence classes of quantum ground states based on whether two states can be adiabatically connected without the gap closing.
 Two states in the same equivalence class are then related by finite-time unitary evolution and share the same long-range defining features.
 Moreover, the gap ensures short-range correlation in ground states, effectively ruling out the possibility of critical states or unconventional states given by a superposition of different SPT states.
 Hence, a key for defining mixed-state phases is to generalize the notion of gap.

 The tensor network formulation of SPT pure states introduces a concept equivalent to the energy gap, which hints at a possible extension to mixed states.
 In particular, one-dimensional SPT pure states are described by matrix product states (MPS) consisting of local injective tensors~\cite{schuch2011classifying,cirac2021matrix}.
 The injectivity condition plays the role of the energy gap and enforces short-range correlation.
 In injective MPS, the SPT phases are characterized by the projective representation of the symmetry group on the virtual bond, which governs the defining features of SPT order.
 The states in the same SPT phase can be always related by finite-time adiabatic evolution along a path of symmetric injective MPS, while states in different phases cannot be symmetrically connected unless the injectivity condition is violated.